 These two goals are both geared up with the features that have made Goalrilla the #1 residential basketball system in the world.
 They both come standard with: One piece 10’ steel post w/ welded gussets at the base Dupont powder coated paint & corrosion resistant hardware 3/8” tempered glass backboard w/ full parameter steel supported frame that includes a lifetime warranty Medium weight pro-style flex breakaway rim Welded board arms for maximum strength All steel actuator allowing adjustment of the rim from 7’1/2- 10’ Anchor bolt mounting system allowing owners to take their goal with them when they relocate … Read more »

 Before we discuss what is different between a medium-weight flex rim and a heavy-weight flex rim, let’s discuss what is the same.
 For the uninitiated, they may appear to be the same.
 Sure they’re both orange.
 Of course, they are both spherical in nature and hold a nylon net with the help of twelve hooks.
 Most importantly, both the medium-weight flex rim and heavy-weight flex rims are a regulation eighteen inches in diameter.
 Sorry, no excuses for those missed shots!
 So if the two rims are the same, why is there any reason to choose one over the other?
 Good question!
-Well,… Read more »
+Well, once… Read more »

 The Goalrilla CV54 is the Premium selection in the Goalrilla 54” lineup.
 The Goalrilla CV54 features a 54”x’38” clear view tempered glass backboard, 5”x5” one-piece steel pole and a 3’ overhang.
 Like all the Goalrilla systems, the CV54 is adjustable from 7.5’ to 10’ and has a tough, baked-on powdercoat finish.
 The independent anchor system combined with the Goalrilla limited lifetime warranty make this a solid investment.
 WHAT TO LIKE: Independent Anchor System: The Goalrilla CV54 features an independent anchor system.
 An independent anchor system allows you to take your investment with you if you move.
 The anchor system has… Read more »